geichel/bboard/README.md

 __Q.__ What color is represented by: #00FF00

 > This question requires knowledge of HEX representation of the RGB color coding scheme and the ability to seek out a web page or program which will display the HEX code as a graphic color swatch.
-> Remember that all of these concepts were at one point new to you.
+> Remember that all of these concepts were, at one point, new to you.
 >
 > The posts are meant to be straightforward and intuitive for those who put in the work.
 > The work in this context can be as simple as taking the time to type the program into an editor.